 Hedgehogs primarily eat a diverse selection of insects such as mealworms, small amounts of plant materials, and even small mammals like pinkie mice.
 This makes hedgehogs carnivorous, and they will rarely eat sweeter foods like fruit.
-However, strawberries are safe for hedgehogs and can make a tasty nutritious treat on occasion.
+However, strawberries are safe for hedgehogs and can make a tasty nutritious treat but only on occasion.

 If you do plan on feeding strawberries to your hedgehog, it is important to ensure that their diet is perfected and balanced before introducing new foods that are considered as ‘treats’.

 What Do Hedgehogs Eat In The Wild?

 Hedgehogs are obligated omnivores, or more precisely referred to as insectivores.
 This is because most of the hedgehog’s diet consists of insect-based proteins which they retrieve from eating both soft and hard-bodied insects like worms, beetles, earwigs, millipedes, and caterpillars.
 To further supplement their dietary needs, hedgehogs will eat frogs, baby birds, and their eggs, as well as fallen fruit.

 Approximately 80% of a hedgehog’s diet should consist of protein, and the other 20% should consist of plants (daisy, dandelion, yarrow), and taking advantage of fruits that have fallen from a bush or vine such as peaches, berries, apples, and pears.

 Hedgehogs find it difficult to digest vegetable fibers, which makes it important that they primarily feed on insects and meat and only eat plant matter when the opportunity presents itself.

 What Do Hedgehogs Eat-In Captivity?